-Under the joint venture arrangement as disclosed in the announcement of Shui On Land dated February 28, 2011, Richcoast sold its 30% interest in Many Praises Dalian Limited ("Many Praises") to Mitsui so that Many Praises is held as to 70% by Richcoast and 30% by Mitsui.
+Under the joint venture arrangement as disclosed in the announcement of Shui On Land dated 28 February 2011, Richcoast sold its 30% interest in Many Praises Dalian Limited ("Many Praises") to Mitsui so that Many Praises is held as to 70% by Richcoast and 30% by Mitsui.

-For the purpose of the joint venture arrangement, Shui On Development and SOCAM entered into a guarantee with Mitsui and Many Praises pursuant to which Shui On Development and SOCAM agreed to severally (but not jointly) provide a guarantee to Mitsui and Many Praises (the "Dalian Guarantee").
-The aggregate amount to be guaranteed by Shui On Development and SOCAM under the Dalian Guarantee shall be capped at and shall not exceed RMB500 million.
+For the purpose of the joint venture arrangement, the Issuer and SOCAM entered into a guarantee with Mitsui and Many Praises pursuant to which the Issuer and SOCAM agreed to severally (but not jointly) provide a guarantee to Mitsui and Many Praises (the "Dalian Guarantee").
+The aggregate amount to be guaranteed by the Issuer and SOCAM under the Dalian Guarantee shall be capped at and shall not exceed RMB500 million.

-In connection with the guaranteed obligations of Shui On Development and SOCAM to Mitsui and Many Praises under the Dalian Guarantee, Many Gain International Limited ("Many Gain", a member of the Yida Group) executed a counter indemnity in favor of Shui On Development and SOCAM (the "Counter Indemnity") pursuant to which Many Gain agreed to guarantee that whenever Shui On Development and SOCAM are required to pay any amount of their guaranteed obligations to Mitsui and Many Praises under the Dalian Guarantee when due, Many Gain shall immediately on demand pay to Shui On Development and SOCAM 30% of such amount as if it were the principal obligor.
+In connection with the guaranteed obligations of the Issuer and SOCAM to Mitsui and Many Praises under the Dalian Guarantee, Many Gain International Limited ("Many Gain", a member of the Yida Group) executed a counter indemnity in favour of the Issuer and SOCAM (the "Counter Indemnity") pursuant to which Many Gain agreed to guarantee that whenever the Issuer and SOCAM are required to pay any amount of their guaranteed obligations to Mitsui and Many Praises under the Dalian Guarantee when due, Many Gain shall immediately on demand pay to the Issuer and SOCAM 30% of such amount as if it were the principal obligor.

 Mr. Lo and his associates are together currently holding more than 30% equity interest in SOCAM.
 Thus, SOCAM is a connected person of Shui On Land.
-Therefore, the provision of the Dalian Guarantee by Shui On Development and SOCAM to Mitsui and Many Praises for the benefit of certain subsidiaries in the Dalian Group constitutes a connected transaction of Shui On Land under the Listing Rules.
+Therefore, the provision of the Dalian Guarantee by the Issuer and SOCAM to Mitsui and Many Praises for the benefit of certain subsidiaries in the Dalian Group constitutes a connected transaction of Shui On Land under the Listing Rules.

 In addition, Richcoast is a subsidiary of Shui On Land for the purposes of the Listing Rules, Many Gain is a connected person of Shui On Land by virtue of being a substantial shareholder of Richcoast.
-Therefore, the provision of Counter Indemnity by Many Gain to Shui On Development also constitutes a connected transaction of Shui On Land under the Listing Rules.
+Therefore, the provision of Counter Indemnity by Many Gain to the Issuer also constitutes a connected transaction of Shui On Land under the Listing Rules.